AndyPham97/Floor-Planner-Application/README.md

-# COMP1406---Assignment-8
+# Floor Planner Application
-A floor planner application.
+A floor planner application that enables you to assign people to a specific room like a hotel would.